Differentiation (sociology): Introduction

 There are four types of differentiation: segmentation, stratification, center-periphery, and functional.

 Niklas Luhmann

 Niklas Luhmann (1927–1998) was a German sociologist and "social systems theorist", as well as one of the most prominent modern day thinkers in the sociological systems theory.
-Luhmann was born in Lüneburg, Germany, studied law at the University of Freiburg from 1946 to 1949, in 1961 he went to Harvard, where he met and studied under Talcott Parsons, then the world's most influential social systems theorist.
+Luhmann was born in Lüneburg, Germany, and studied law at the University of Freiburg (1946–1949).
+In 1961 he went to Harvard, where he met and studied under Talcott Parsons, then the world's most influential social systems theorist.
 In later years, Luhmann dismissed Parsons' theory, developing a rival approach of his own.
-His magnum opus, Die Gesellschaft der Gesellschaft ("The Society of Society"), appeared in 1997 and has been subject to much review and critique since.
+His magnum opus, Die Gesellschaft der Gesellschaft (The Society of Society), appeared in 1997 and has been subject to much review and critique since.

 Segmentary differentiation

 Segmentary differentiation divides parts of the system on the basis of the need to fulfil identical functions over and over.
 For instance, a car manufacturer may have functionally similar factories for the production of cars at many different locations.
 Every location is organized in much the same way; each has the same structure and fulfils the same function – producing cars.